TomJia98/weather_scheduler_TJ/README.md

 Any recently searched cities will be shown under the search bar for easy repeat access.

+While the data is being fetched, the city name changes to "loading", if an error occurs, it changes to "error, city not found" and a button will not be produced.

 ## Challenges Faced

 When using the API to search for cities, i found that the main API didnt use city names as a filter, only latitude and longitide, but one of the other APIS did use the city name, but didnt return all the information I needed to display.